bodar/utterlyidle-snoopy/README.md

-# Bridge between waitrest and utterlyidle
+# Bridge between Waitrest and Utterlyidle

-Snooping real traffic and recording it in waitrest
+Snooping real traffic and recording it in Waitrest